 Osvaldo Gold is a well-rounded guitarist that enjoys performing for diverse audiences around the world.
 He started playing guitar and studying music at the age of 8 while enrolled at the Conservatorio Colon in his native Montevideo, Uruguay.
-At the age of 11 he began performing on stage in theater productions and latin folklore groups.
-After graduating from high school, he embarked on a three year adventure around Europe where he was a street musician in Paris and played in a number of Café-Concerts.
+At the age of 11 he began performing on stage in theater productions and Latin folklore groups.
+After graduating high school, he moved to Paris where he performed in many different venues around Europe.

-Upon immigrating to the United States, he continued his studies in music and classical guitar while attending the University of California, Santa Cruz, where he received a Bachelors of Arts degree.
-Gold has studied with world-renowned performers and pedagogues such as Brian Head, Scott Tennant from the Los Angeles Guitar Quartet and Adam del Monte and participated in classical guitar summits with Ricardo Cobo, Bruce Holzman, Benjamin Verdery and others.
+Upon immigrating to the United States in 1982, he continued his studies in music and classical guitar while attending the University of California, Santa Cruz.
+Osvaldo has studied with world-renowned performers and pedagogues including Brian Head, Scott Tennant and Adam del Monte.
+He also participated in classical guitar summits and conventions with Pepe Romero, Ricardo Cobo, Bruce Holzman, Adam Holzman, Benjamin Verdery and others.